Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20.
 Creating a script that removes all letters c and C from input.
 Task 21.
 Writing a script that reverse its input.
 Task 22.
 Writing a script that displays all users and their home directories, sorted by users base on the the /etc/passwd file
+Tsk 23.
+Write a command that finds all empty files and directories in the current directory and all sub-directories.